ZedWangCS/cesar/README.md

 To move toward a real product, we would need:

+- extend the support area to whole France
+- add predict functions for rental
+- add other suggestions apart from the safety level
 - performance evaluation and validation
 - monitoring (latency, errors)
 - deployment infrastructure (containers, cloud)